Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 Economy Blanket Chest

 This blanket chest is a simple but sturdy design, using figured cherry plywood with solid cherry lid and corners.
-The life expectancy is indefinite... this is not a flimsy fiberboard, box, but solid hardwood and furniture grade plywood.
+The life expectancy is indefinite... this is not a flimsy fiberboard or particle board box, but solid hardwood and furniture grade plywood.
 A similar chest can be made from most furniture woods - walnut, cherry, mahogany, pecan, oak, and others.

 >